finnschiermer/x86prime/README.md

 The script "buildall.sh" will build 4 tools:

  * primify, a tool which translates real x86 assembler into prime assembler
- * hexify, a tool which encodes prime assembler into a format known as "hex"
+ * prasm, the assembler, a tool which encodes prime assembler into a format known as "hex"
  * prun, a tool which reads hex files and runs them
  * prerf, like prun, but collect performance statistics